robyftp/Tree/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## What kind of pants do ghosts wear?
+Boo jeans.